Porges/ways-to-play/src/games/pigeon-lottery/index.md

 number of matching characters they have marked on their ticket.
 The specific numbers of characters chosen and the permissible bets vary by both time and location.

+In many locations the game was treated as illegal, running afoul of anti-lottery laws; this despite it not being a lottery.
+Even when it started to become popular in American casinos, many Keno writers (ticket markers) believed it to be a lottery, and that it had only become quasi-legal through subterfuge (for example, see @AFamilyAffair [p.
+179], and many other examples stating it to be a lottery).

 ## Early origins